department-of-veterans-affairs/vagov-content/pages/health-care/pay-copay-bill.md

 </div>
 </div>

-For more information, watch our video on Veteran copayments.
+For more information, watch our video on Veteran copayments. <br>
 [Watch the Veteran copayments video](https://www.youtube.com/watch?v=gNlM8FHzMQI&feature=youtu.be).

 ------